r13ef/IsIrreduciblyQunatified/README.md

 > You need to set the edges, but they must not be empty.
 If they are empty, it will cause an error in the next step.
 > We note that if the edges are empty, one can prove that the interaction is irreducibly quantified.

-After that, you
+After that,
 ```
 csemi = ComSemi.new(n,edges)

-if ComSemi.is_irreducibly_quantified(csemi)
-    println("Your interaction is irreducibly quantified!!")
-else
-    println("Unfortunately, your interaction is not irreducibly quantified.")
+# If this interaction is irreducibly quantified, it will return true.
-end
+ComSemi.is_irreducibly_quantified(csemi)
 ```

 > [!WARNING]